nicopap/bevy-kdl-ui/README.md

 * Figure out how to deserialize integral numbers coherently (done)
-* Refactor owned_visit as to couple more tightly with TypeInfo and separate TupleStruct constructor from truct constructor Also makes error reporting and type checking easier.
+* Refactor owned_visit as to couple more tightly with TypeInfo and separate TupleStruct constructor from truct constructor Also makes error reporting and type checking easier. (done)
+* handle top level value types (done)
+* Allow newtypes to be declared in "KdlValue" if it is wrapping something that can
+* Add Vec & HashMap handling
+* ??
+Spanned smart pointer that forces updating offset when accessing a Kdl type
+* Handle Enum
 * Load more than one node
 * proper span-based error reporting
 * detect and parse `fn` nodes